 Getting started in web scraping is simple except when it's not, which is why you're here.
+If you're new to web scraping, you can check out our detailed guide on what is web scraping and how to scrape data from a website.
 Python is one of the easiest ways to get started, as it's an object-oriented language.
 Python’s classes and objects are significantly easier to use than in any other language.
 Additionally, many libraries exist that make building a tool for web scraping in Python an absolute breeze.

 In this web scraping Python tutorial, we'll outline everything needed to get started with a simple application.
 You’ll learn:

-By following the steps outlined below in this tutorial, you'll be able to understand how to do web scraping.
-Yet, to save all the time and effort in building a custom scraper, we offer maintenance-free web intelligence solutions, such as our general-purpose Web Scraper API, so feel free to test it out with a free 1-week trial.
+By following the steps outlined below in this tutorial, you'll be able to understand how to do web scraping using Python.
+Yet, to save all the time and effort in building a custom scraper, we offer maintenance-free web intelligence solutions, such as our Web Scraper API, so feel free to test it out with a free 1-week trial.

 Web scraping refers to employing a program or algorithm to retrieve and process substantial amounts of data from the internet.
 Whether you're an engineer, data scientist, or someone analyzing extensive datasets, the ability to extract data from the web is a valuable skill.

-This Python web scraping tutorial will work for all operating systems.
+This web scraping with Python tutorial will work for all operating systems.
 There will be slight differences when installing either Python or development environments but not in anything else.

-For Windows installations, when installing Python, make sure to check “PATH installation”.
+For Windows, make sure to check “PATH installation”.
 PATH installation adds executables to the default Windows Command Prompt executable search.
 Windows will then recognize commands like pip or python without requiring users to point it to the directory of the executable (e.g., C:/tools/python/…/python.exe).
-If you have already installed Python but did not mark the checkbox, just rerun the installation and select modify.
+If you have already installed Python but did not mark the checkbox, just rerun the installation and select “modify”.
 On the second screen, select “Add to environment variables”.

 Web scraping with Python is easy due to the many useful libraries available

 One of the advantages of Python is a large selection of libraries for web scraping.
-These web scraping libraries are part of thousands of Python projects in existence – on PyPI alone, there are over 300,000 projects today.
-Notably, there are several types of Python web scraping libraries from which you can choose:
+These web scraping libraries are part of thousands of Python projects in existence – on PyPI alone, there are over 500,000 projects.
+There are several types of Python web scraping libraries from which you can choose, most notably:

 Web scraping starts with sending HTTP requests, such as POST or GET, to a website’s server, which returns a response containing the needed data.
 However, standard Python HTTP libraries are difficult to use and, for effectiveness, require bulky lines of code, further compounding an already problematic issue.